Lamb-shift-mediated energy transfer in open quantum batteries: Results and Discussions

-The physical significance of these eigenvalues becomes evident when considering the optimal charging protocol.
-In the absence of system-environment interference (i.e., $\Delta_L = 0$), the frequencies reduce to the standard normal mode frequencies $\lambda_{\pm} = \omega \pm g$ (assuming $\omega_a $=$ \omega_b $=$ \omega$), which represent the optimal driving frequencies identified through canonical transformations.

-However, the incorporation of the Lamb shift $\Delta_L$ inherently shifts these resonance peaks.
-Under the resonance condition where $\omega_a = \omega_b = \omega$, the shifted eigenvalues\eqref{11} become
+In the absence of environmental renormalization ($\Delta_L=0$) and under resonance ($\omega_a=\omega_b=\omega$), Eq.~\eqref{13} reduces to the standard normal-mode frequencies $\lambda_{\pm}=\omega\pm g$.
+Including the Lamb shift modifies the resonance peaks to

-This shift explains the observed deviation in the battery's energy profile when system-environment interactions are accounted for.
-Specifically, the optimal driving frequency is no longer determined by the bare system parameters but is reconfigured by the renormalized energy landscape.
-In the following section, we shall elaborate on the dynamical implications of these shifted eigenvalues.
+Hence, the optimal driving condition is no longer determined by the bare frequencies, but by the environment-renormalized spectrum.

-\emph{Weak-coupling regime -}To elucidate the impact of the renormalized energy landscape, we analyze the evolution of the charger energy $W_A$ and the battery ergotropy $W_B$ under weak resonant driving ($\omega_f=\lambda_{\pm}$), as shown in Fig.~\ref{fig1}.
-The results reveal a pronounced switching behavior governed by the Lamb shift $\Delta_L$, with the zero-shift point ($\Delta_L=0$) marking a critical boundary between two distinct dynamical regimes.
+Fig.~\ref{fig1} shows the evolution of the charger energy $W_{D,A}$ and coherent displacement ergotropy $W_{D,B}$ under weak coupling.
+A pronounced switching behavior emerges around the critical point $\Delta_L=0$, separating two distinct dynamical regimes.

-This switching originates from the Lamb-shift-induced renormalization of the eigenenergies, which modifies the resonance condition between the driving field and the system.
-As $\Delta_L$ changes sign, the relative alignment between $\omega_f$ and the shifted eigenmodes is reversed, leading to a reconfiguration of the energy-transfer pathways(See Fig.~\ref{fig1}(a) and (c), (b) and (d)).
+This switching originates from the Lamb-shift-induced displacement of the eigenfrequencies, which alters the resonance condition between the drive and the hybridized modes.
+As $\Delta_L$ changes sign, the alignment between $\omega_f$ and $\lambda_{\pm}$ is reversed, thereby redistributing the dominant energy-transfer channel [see Figs.~\ref{fig1}(a)--\ref{fig1}(d)].

-For $\omega_f=\lambda_{-}$, a redshift ($\Delta_L<0$) enhances resonant energy release from the charger($W_A$ in Fig.~\ref{fig1}(a)), yielding faster and more stable output, whereas a blueshift ($\Delta_L>0$) favors efficient ergotropy accumulation in the battery($W_B$ in Fig.~\ref{fig1}(b)).
-This inversion follows directly from the exchange of dominant weight between the two normal modes (Comparing $W_A$ in Fig.~\ref{fig1}(c), $W_B$ in Fig.~\ref{fig1}(d))when the driving frequency is tuned from $\omega_f=\lambda_{-}$ to $\omega_f=\lambda_{+}$, demonstrating a mode-dependent flipping of optimal operating conditions.
+For $\omega_f=\lambda_{-}$, a redshift ($\Delta_L<0$) enhances energy release from the charger [Fig.~\ref{fig1}(a)], whereas a blueshift ($\Delta_L>0$) favors ergotropy accumulation in the battery [Fig.~\ref{fig1}(b)].
+The trend reverses for $\omega_f=\lambda_{+}$ [Figs.~\ref{fig1}(c) and \ref{fig1}(d)], reflecting an exchange of dominant weights between the two normal modes.

-These results establish the Lamb shift as an effective control knob: by jointly tuning the driving mode and the environment-induced shift, one can selectively optimize either energy discharge or work extraction.
-This behavior highlights the nontrivial role of vacuum fluctuations in reshaping energy flow in open quantum systems.
+These results identify the Lamb shift as an effective environment-controlled switching knob.
+By jointly selecting the driving mode and the induced frequency renormalization, one may selectively optimize either energy release or work extraction.